Dengue worldwide overview

 In Martinique, the epidemiological situation is characterised as phase 1 (sporadic cases reported; Epidemiological Bulletin of French Antilles, 26 June 2025).
 The classification was modified in April following a decrease in reported cases since March (Epidemiological Bulletin of French Antilles, 3 April 2025).

-In Saint Martin and Saint Barthelemy dengue circulation continues, but at lower levels (epidemic phase 1), with no confirmed cases reported in both islands (Epidemiological Bulletin of French Antilles, 14 August 2025).
+In Saint Martin and Saint Barthelemy dengue circulation continues, but at lower levels (epidemic phase 1), with no confirmed cases reported in both islands (Epidemiological Bulletin of French Antilles, 14 August 2025 ).
+In Guyane, dengue activity continued to be low with a total of five confirmed cases in weeks 37 and 38.
+Since the beginning of the year, 275 dengue cases have been confirmed and 98% of the 186 serotyped samples are DENV-2 (Surveillance sanitaire en Guyane.
+Bulletin du 25 septembre 2025).

-Since the beginning of 2025, in Africa, over 9 800 cases and 20 deaths had been reported from Burkina Faso, Cabo Verde, Comoros, Guinea, Kenya, Mali, Mauritius, Nigeria, Senegal and Sudan (Africa CDC Epidemic Intelligence Report of 10 August 2025).
+Since the beginning of 2025, in Africa, over 12 000 cases and 20 deaths had been reported from Burkina Faso, Cabo Verde, Comoros, Guinea, Kenya, Mali, Mauritius, Nigeria, Senegal and Sudan.
+In week 37 cases were reported by Mali and Senegal according to Africa CDC (Africa CDC Epidemic Intelligence Weekly Report, September 2025 – Africa CDC).

 Note: the data presented in this report originate from both official public health authorities and non-official sources, such as news media, and depending on the source, autochthonous and non-autochthonous cases may be included.
 Data completeness depends on the availability of reports from surveillance systems and their accuracy, which varies between countries.
 All data should be interpreted with caution and comparisons, particularly across countries, should be avoided due to under-reporting, variations in surveillance system structure, different case definitions from country to country and over time, and use of syndromic definitions.